Skip to main content

 View the Car seat and booster seat safety resources for families including videos, a postcard, posters and fact sheets for each stage.
 Order print versions of these resources for free within the Atlantic provinces.
 Families with questions can also call our toll-free number at 1-866-288-1388.

-New resources provide basic information on child passenger safety basics in the form of videos, posters and print resources in nine languages: English, French, Mi’kmaq, Arabic, Nepalese, Mandarin Chinese, Somali, Swahili and Tigrinya.
+Print resources and videos highlighting child passenger safety basics are available in 14 languages: English, French, Mi’kmaq, Arabic, Nepali, Mandarin Chinese, Somali, Swahili and Tigrinya.
 The video, “Is Your Child in the Right Seat?” walks the viewer through each of the stages of car seats and booster seats, from the first ride home with a new baby, to determining when a child can safely use the adult seat belt.

 • The Right Seat resources – supporting all families, but especially designed for newcomer families.